Nervosys/Botnix/pkgs/servers/web-apps/wordpress/packages/README.md

 For example `de_DE` for country code `de` (Germany) and language `DE` (German).
 For available translations and language codes see [upstream translation repository](https://translate.wordpress.org).

-To regenerate the nixpkgs wordpressPackages set, run:
+To regenerate the botpkgs wordpressPackages set, run:

 ```
 ./generate.sh